- Rank:

 In an interview many years after his death, Leona said that her brother “could really sing” and aspired to become a musician or artist.

-At least one of his brothers — the youngest, George — served in the Merchant Marine.
+At least one of his step-brothers — the youngest, George — served in the Merchant Marine.

-Sources: the Medford (Oregon) Mail Tribune; the Casper (Wyoming) Star-Tribune; U.S. Veterans Administration; Census; “History of the Civilian Conservation Corps, Colorado and Wyoming District”; Census.
-Marine photograph.
+Sources: the Medford (Oregon) Mail Tribune; the Casper (Wyoming) Star-Tribune; U.S. Veterans Administration; Census; “History of the Civilian Conservation Corps, Colorado and Wyoming District”; Census; Marine enlistment records; Wyoming marriage, birth and death files.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.